wvlet/airframe/docs/src/main/tut/docs/airframe-launcher.md

 - `@option` options
   - You can specify multiple option prefixes (e.g., `-h,--help`) for the same option
 - `@argument`
   - For mapping non-option arguments.
 If you want to handle multiple arguments, use `Seq[String]`, `Array[String]` types.
 - `@command`
   - Defining function or class as a command module.
 You can specify `description` and (one-line) `usage` of the command in this annotation.
-- `@defaultCommand`
-  - If no sub-command name is given, the function annotated with this annotation will be executed.
+  - If no sub command name is given, a function annotated with `@command(isDefault = true)`  will be executed as the default command.

 ## Defining Multiple Sub Commands